nouryousry/HangmanGame/README.md

 ## 4.Metrics
 Metrics could be found as tags at the top of this readme file.
 They were created using Sonarcloud.

+## 5.Clean Code Development
+- Any line of code that will not be easily interpreted had a comment above it to explain it (cheat sheet #2)
+- All variables have meaningful names that relate to their role (cheat sheet #1)
+- All functions have docstrings defining input, output as well as short description (cheat sheet #3)
+- No code is repeated
+- Meaningful function names (cheat sheet #10)